Overview

 1. Removed resources to keep this page focused on conversations only

-3. Added concise descriptions for quick understanding
+3. Added descriptions for quick understanding

 Design Concept